-- summary documents from the elected members workshop held in Otautau on Thursday 4 July 2019.
+- summary documents from the elected members workshop held in Gorge Road on Tuesday 18 June

+2019

-- a full copy of the Oraka Aparima workshop summary document (including draft actions) from the workshop held in Riverton in September 2019
+- a full copy of the Waihopai Toetoe workshop summary document (including draft actions) from the workshop held in Edendale in September 2019

-- · youth survey summary
+- youth survey summary

-- · community survey summary
+- community survey summary

-- · business survey summary
+- business survey summary

 - community board area map.

 The main focus of the discussions was to agree on a vision and outcomes for the board.
-Good progress was made and agreement was also reached about the actions that the board would like to achieve in partnership with Council, the community and stakeholders.